informalsystems/hermes/guide/src/light_clients.md

     hermes light <SUBCOMMAND>

 DESCRIPTION:
-    basic functionality for managing the lite clients
+    Basic functionality for managing the lite clients

 SUBCOMMANDS:
     add        add a light client peer for a given chain